aev-bbixby/sass-twitter-bootstrap-magento/README.md

 You can load the bootstrap css as git submodule into your magento installation using modman (http://code.google.com/p/module-manager).

-Simply run modman twitter-bootstrap clone git://github.com/wuerml/sass-twitter-bootstrap.git
+Simply run modman twitter-bootstrap clone git://github.com/wuerml/sass-twitter-bootstrap-magento.git

+Add contents of magento/local.xml to your own modifications.

 Basic modification